SteeltoeOSS/steeltoe-site/source/docs/steeltoe-connectors.html.markdown

 To use this connector:

 * Create and bind a Microsoft SQL Service instance to your application.
-* Optionally, configure any MySql client settings (e.g. `appsettings.json`) you need.
+* Optionally, configure any Microsoft SQL Server client settings (e.g. `appsettings.json`) you need.
 * Add Steeltoe Cloud Foundry configuration provider to your `ConfigurationBuilder`.
 * Add `SqlConnection` or `DbContext` to your `IServiceCollection`.